 In fact, one tribunal employee told me that fewer than 20% of applications make it to a hearing

 If you think a tribunal's decision is wrong, can you appeal it?

 Yes, in principle.
-If you are not happy with the decision provided by the First Tier Tribunal, you can ask the Upper Tribunal to reconsider it – but you are going to need a good reason.
-In practice this rarely happens because it is so expensive.
+If you are not happy with the decision provided by the First Tier Tribunal, you can ask them or the Upper Tribunal to reconsider it – but you are going to need a good reason.
+We have had this happen once, but it is unusual.

 In one of our cases an administrative mistake had been made by the tribunal in their calculation – which overstated the premium by £600.
 We gently let them know that a mistake “may have been made” and ask them whether they “may like to consider whether it should be rectified”.
 They issued a corrected decision shortly after.

 Usually, the tribunal is made up of one or more senior valuers and sometimes a solicitor as well.